binalyze/air-mcp/README.md

 - **Update Organization** - Update an existing organization.
 - **Get Organization by ID** - Get detailed information about a specific organization by its ID.
 - **Check Organization Name Exists** - Check if an organization name already exists in the system.
+- **Get Shareable Deployment Info** - Get information about a shareable deployment using a deployment token.

 ## Overview